How to make a Scatter Plot

 A trend line has appeared on the chart.
 Right-click on it and select Format Trendline.
 Here you may notice a few options you may want to set.

-See also How to insert a Filled Map chart in Excel?
+See also How to Make Ogive Chart in Excel

 Format Trendline for XY data sets